 The SSIA CA shall provide a 24/7 response (see [IAA] for details) to any high-priority certificate problem reports.
 When required by law or other explicit policy or directive, the SSIA CA or the RA may notify law enforcement.
-Revocation leads to updates in the database, a next update of CRL.
-A revoked certificate shall continue to be in CRL until the certificate expires CA.
+Revocation leads to several updates in the database; the immediate update of OCSP service and next update of CRL.
+A revoked certificate shall continue to be in CRL until the certificate expires.